Wildboar-Software/directory/apps/meerkat-docs/docs/env.md

 The MRU vertex is cached whenever a `removeEntry` or `modifyDN` operation is performed, since these can invalidate the cache.

+## MEERKAT_MUTUAL_AUTH_OPTIONAL

+If set to `1`, mutual authentication becomes optional when Meerkat DSA binds to other DSAs.
+If the remote DSA responds with a bind result containing no credentials, the DSA will be trusted by fiat.
+If the remote DSA responds with a bind result containing credentials, these credentials will be checked for validity, but if they are invalid, the association will not be aborted as it otherwise would.

 ## MEERKAT_MY_ACCESS_POINT_NSAPS